 There are many factors that may impact inter-individual pharmacokinetic variability, some of which are outlined in Figure 3.
 As a result of the high degree of variability within and among patients, equal doses of the same drug in two different individuals can result in dramatically different clinical outcomes (Figure 4).

 Figure 4.
 Equal Doses Result in Different Clinical Outcomes

 Illustrated here is the relationship between PK and PD.
 These two idealized patients have different clearance rates for the drug in question.
 This difference could result from a host of unknown differences between any individuals: activity of metabolizing enzymes, drug-drug interactions, and organ function to name just a few.
-The result of this difference in clearance is a very difference in the systemic exposure and the clinical effect described by the Emax like model in the right hand panel.
-The effect which would be so different in these two patients could be anything clinically meaningful such as toxicity or response.
-The goal of TDM is to personalize doses for individuals, to achieve the desired effect.
+The result of this difference in clearance is a difference in the systemic exposure and the clinical effect described by the Emax like model in figure 4.
+The difference in drug effect for these two patients could mean the difference between toxicity or response.
+The goal of TDM is to personalize doses for individuals to achieve the desired effect.

 2. Hon YY, Evans WE.
 Making TDM work to optimize cancer chemotherapy: a multidisciplinary team approach.
 Clin Chem.
 1998;44:388-400. [http://www.clinchem.org/content/44/2/388.long]